 The Parrot Association of Canada is a group of dedicated aviculturists and breeders that came together out of a common interest in the breeding for preservation of parrot species specifically and other avian species generally.
 It was formed to encourage breeding practices that preserve the genetic purity of the species, to discourage hybridization and to inform and educate aviculturists and the general public in proper avian husbandry techniques.

-We would like to thank our friends from NJ Insurance.
-You can visit their page here.
+We would like to thank our friends from Insurance Quote Deals.
+You can visit their page here for Pet Insurance.

 On February 26, 1994, a group of dedicated parrot owners, breeders and hobbyists met to discuss the need for a national organization to deal with both present and future government regulations and, most importantly, to assist Canadian psittacine aviculturists with the many facets of husbandry and breeding.